Click to Enlarge all Picts

 Route 18 with Wilson Harbor Jetty in the distance

-As of June 2014, the existance of the "Village of Wilson" as a political unit remains in question.
-ARTICLES: #1 #2 It seems enough of its citizens signed a petition (10%+) to hold a referendum asking voters to consider dissolving the village, eliminating its tax assessment.
-It seems much of what the Village does the Town does.
-The date for the referendum has yet to be decided.
+During summer of 2014, the existence of the "Village of Wilson" as a political unit hung on a precipice .
+ARTICLES: #1 #2 It seems enough of its citizens signed a petition (10%+) to hold a referendum asking voters to consider dissolving the village, eliminating its tax assessment for the Village services duplicated by the Town or could be done by the Town at half the cost.
+The date for the referendum was set for NY's primary day, Aug.
+26th.
+The Results